DoganM95/ACR122-App/README.md

 ## Host Machine (Rockstor, based on OpenSUSE (linux))

+Perhaps not all of these steps are necessay (if any), but helped in testing to get it running.

 The host, this container will run on is supposedly prepared by installing packages and necessary tools

 ```bash